How to Buy a Mattress- the Do’s and Don’ts

 Buying a new mattress can be overwhelming, especially if it’s been 8-10 years since you last purchased a new bed.
 The mattress industry is constantly changing, and similar to the car industry, new models with new technology are always coming in while old models are being phased out.
 Here are some basic do’s and don’ts that will hopefully make your mattress buying experience smooth and relatively painless.

-How to Pick a Mattress… and have the best buying experience
+With eleven plus years in the bedding industry, Bryant Looper gives his advice on how to Pick a Mattress… and have the best buying experience

 - DO figure out your logistical needs before you walk into the store.
 What size do you have/need?
 Do you need a boxspring?
 If so what height?
 Does you need your old mattress hauled off?
 DON’T walk into a mattress store completely unprepared.
 There are thousands of unnecessary returns and exchanges that take place because the customer ordered the wrong size, or foundation, etc. Save yourself the annoyance of waiting around for a second delivery by knowing your logistics ahead of time.

 - DO research various furniture and bedding stores before you go shopping, and if possible call ahead of time to schedule an appointment with a sales associate.
 Almost all retail sales associates are happy to schedule time with potential customers.
 They’ll know that you are a serious potential customer and you’ll benefit from having their undivided attention.
 Appointments are also ideal because they usually end up feeling more collaborative, less high pressured, and much more educational.
 DON’T walk in and instantly start asking about price, sales, and negotiations.
 It’s rude.
 As a former RSA I can tell you I ended up giving the best deals to the customers I ended up liking the most.
 RSA’s look forward to educating customers and helping them solve a problem and working to find a bed that can improve their sleep.
 You will ultimately find a bed in your price range, so don’t make the sale only about price.
 And on that note…